 Now that we have discussed how hormones affect mouth and let’s address some simple fixes.

 Simple Fixes: Daily Oral Hygiene & 6-Month Visits

 Naturally, we promote you get to the dentist every 6 months for your regular checkup.
 But that will not be enough.
 Daily maintenance is a must!

 Brushing: You need to brush twice a day.
 Brushing should be gentle and last from 1-2 minutes.
 Too much brushing can wear away the enamel.
 Brushing too hard can wear away your gum line.
 Some patients are unsure as to whether they should do their morning brushing after breakfast or before.
 Honestly, the key is simply to brush, though we would advise rinsing at a minimum before eating.

 Flossing: If you don’t floss you should start.
 An un-flossed mouth is harboring all kinds of things that cause malodorous breath.
 While mouthwash can freshen up the smell, it will be back because of the festering bits of food that are literally rotting at about 100 degrees.
 Flossing should be gentle, as well.
 You should bring the floss slightly up into the gum line, but not too far.
 If you’ve never flossed there may be some blood, but after 2-4 days that should stop.

 Mouthwash: Some mouthwashes are better than others.
 If you find one you enjoy, then that’s great.
 But mouthwash is not a replacement for brushing and flossing – merely a complement to them.

+Hormones affect mouth of a woman, but you can prevent dental problems it can cause.
 By following this guidance whatever worries you’re having should be assuaged.
 Good habits will prevent periodontal issues from occurring, and they should include proper brushing and flossing.